FactomProject/factom-docs/api/includes/_factomd-api.md

  The output will also be JSON.

- The right panel will contain the curl commands to be run in your terminal, as well as the json structures of the request and reponse.
-The json structs detail the required parameters for each call.
+ The right panel will contain the curl commands to be run in your terminal, as well as the JSON structures of the request and response.
+The JSON structs detail the required parameters for each call.

 ## ablock-by-height